-This business case is a key part of the vascular services strategy and is central to the realisation of the vision of co- located specialist and tertiary services on the Glenfield site.
+This business case is a key enabler to the realisation of the interim reconfiguration of Level 3 ICU services at UHL, and is central to the vision of co-located specialist and tertiary services on the GH site.
+This is a key move in the Trust's Five Year Strategy.
 Each of these objectives link to the long-term strategy of the service and the wider Trust:

-- ► A comprehensive integrated vascular, cardiology and cardiac surgery service to provide the best possible care to our patients with cardiovascular disease. - ► Vascular service re-designation; Aortic Service designation - Increasingly complex activity undertaken generating additional income for the Trust - Redevelopment and increased capacity providing opportunities for the Trust to fulfil its overall strategic transformation programme
+- A comprehensive integrated vascular, cardiology and cardiac surgery service to provide the best possible care to our patients with cardiovascular disease. - ► Vascular service re-designation; Aortic Service designation - Increasingly complex activity undertaken generating additional income for the Trust - Redevelopment and increased capacity providing opportunities for the Trust to fulfil its overall strategic transformation programme - A safe and robust service for the management of level 3 ICU services at UHL - On-going business continuity of level 3 ICU services